Contents

 Where is my EU drone licence valid?

 As with all EU directives, these are of course valid in all EU countries.
-They are also valid in Norway, Iceland and Switzerland.
+But also in Norway, Iceland and Switzerland.
 However, there may be deviations in the flight restrictions and prohibited zones for drones.
 Both the small and the large EU drone licence are valid for 5 years.
 We will of course keep you up to date with any upcoming refreshments.